BLOG

 Phihong 90W Desktop Power Adapter Series

-Differences: Weight and Power Handling
+Differences: Internal Intelligence and Power Regulation

 *Products Shown (Left to Right):